laurencp/sample-documentation/README.md

 # sample-documentation
-This repository is for my GitHub documentation samples.
+This repository is for my documentation samples.

 Please explore this repository to see different types of documentation that I am practising and showcasing.